 - Food Pantry: Our Nepali-speaking community uses our food pantry one or two times a month.
 Supplies are needed and can be donated to the Food Pantry.
-Please contact Patty Dekker if you can help with any of these items or have questions about the food pantry.

 - Tutors/educational coaches are needed for adults and children in our Nepali-speaking community.
 The commitment would be for a once a week meeting during the school year.
 For information, please contact Elaine Graves.